go to main contents

 Observations

-• If the student resides in another locality in Spain, they may request that the certificate be sent to the office of the Central Government in that locality by submitting the corresponding application via the online procedures.
+• If the student resides in another locality in Spain, they may request that the certificate be sent to the Central Government’s office in that locality by submitting the corresponding application via the online procedures.
 In this application, the student must indicate specifically the organization and physical address to which the document must be sent.

 • If the student resides in another country, they may request that the certificate be sent to a Spanish embassy or consular office, by submitting the corresponding application via the online procedures.
 In this application, the student must indicate specifically the organization and physical address to which the document must be sent.
 There is a charge for this procedure.